-Availability: Available from December 15, 2022 to January 15, 2023; approximately 1.5 hours to complete
+Availability: Available from December 14, 2023 to January 14, 2024; approximately 1.5 hours to complete

-Enrollment: Participants will receive a complimentary 30-day subscription from their time of activation, with details will be provided in December.
+Enrollment: Participants will receive a complimentary registration link, details will be provided in December.

 Rule 1.
 Participating Universities

 1.1 Three (3) eligible universities must be available to compete in order to hold a Local Competition.
 If three (3) universities are not available, a Society may partner with one or more other Canadian CFA societies to conduct a joint Local Competition.
 It is up to each individual Host Society's discretion to determine the maximum number of universities that are eligible to participate in their Local Competition.